 - 1. SCOPE.
 This chapter covers the procedures for initiating and processing requests for National Agency Checks required for L access authorizations and background investigations required for Q access authorizations. - 2.
 FORMS.
 The following forms are required to process a request for an access authorization. - a.
 Federal Employees. - (1) Standard Form 86 (SF-86), Questionnaire for National Security Positions. - (2) Standard Form 87 (SF-87), Fingerprint Card. - (3) Either Standard Form 171 (SF-171), Application for Federal Employment; Optional Form 612 (OF-612), Optional Application for Federal Employment; or a resume.
-If the individual submits an OF-612 or a resume, an Optional Form 306 (OF-306), Declaration for Federal Employment, must also be submitted. - (4) DOE F 5631.18, Security Acknowledgment. - b.
+If the individual submits an OF-612 or a resume, an Optional Form 306 (OF-306), Declaration for Federal Employment, must also be submitted. - (4) DOE F 5631.18, Security Acknowledgment. - (5) DOE F 472.1, Release (Fair Credit Reporting Act of 1970, as amended). - b.
 Others.
-All other individuals, including contractors, subcontractors, consultants, and access permittees, shall submit an SF-86, FD-258 (Fingerprint Card), and DOE F 5631.18 to obtain an access authorization. - 3.
+All other individuals, including contractors, subcontractors, consultants, and access permittees, will submit an SF-86, FD-258 (Fingerprint Card), DOE F 472.1, and DOE F 5631.18 to obtain an access authorization. - 3.
 RECIPROCITY.
-As a basis for granting an access authorization, DOE will accept signed verification that the applicant currently has a security clearance and/or SCI access approval granted by another Federal agency, provided the investigative basis for the previous security clearance/SCI access approval meets the scope of the investigation required for the DOE access authorization.
-In addition, if the access authorization to be granted is a Q, the investigation must have been completed or updated within the past 5 years.
-If the access authorization to be granted is an L, the investigation must have been completed or updated within the past 10 years.
-The scope for a Q access authorization is either a Single Scope Background Investigation.
-The scope for an L access authorization is, for cases initially processed prior to October 1997, a National Agency Check with Credit.
-For cases initially processed after October 1997, the scope is a National Agency Check (NACLC) with Law and Credit for non-federal employees.
+As a basis for granting an access authorization, DOE will accept verification that the applicant currently has a security clearance and/or SCI access approval granted by another Federal agency, provided the investigative basis for the previous security clearance/SCI access approval meets the scope of the investigation required for the DOE access authorization.
+In addition, if the access authorization to be granted is a Q, the investigation must have been completed or updated by reinvestigation within the past

+5 years.
+If the access authorization to be granted is an L, the investigation must have been completed or updated by reinvestigation within the past 10 years.
+The scope for a Q access authorization is a Single Scope Background Investigation (SSBI).
+The scope for an L access authorization is, for cases initially processed prior to October 1997, a National Agency Check with Credit (NACC).
+For cases initially processed after October 1997, the scope is a National